Edit on GitHub Ask developers in the Community

 General Description

-The GO device and the Input-Output Expander (IOX) are connected in a dedicated CAN network.
-All communication is between the GO device and the IOX.
-IOXs do not talk to each other.
-Communications can be of the form: GO device to all IOXs, GO device to individual IOX, or individual IOX to GO device.
-Readers are recommended to find examples from CAN IOX Sample Communication Session as they read through the rest of this page.
+The GO device and Input-Output Expanders (IOX) are connected in a dedicated CAN network.
+All communication is between the GO device and any connected IOXs - in particular, IOXs do not communicate with other IOXs.
+The following communication scenarios exist: GO device to all connected IOXs; GO device to an individual IOX; and an individual IOX to GO device.
+Readers are encouraged to look at examples from CAN IOX Sample Communication Session as they read through the rest of this page.

 Identification